Workplace Injury

 Proven Dallas Workplace Injury Attorneys Ready to Assist You

-Representing Workplace Injury Victims in Carrollton, Denton, Grapevine, Lewisville, McKinney, and Southlake
+Representing Workplace Injury Victims in Carrollton, Dallas, Denton, Grapevine, Lewisville, McKinney, and Southlake

-As a Dallas workplace injury lawyers, nothing aggravates us more than employers who instruct their employees to perform their job duties in an unsafe manner or without the necessary protective equipment.
+As Dallas work injury attorneys, nothing aggravates us more than employers who instruct their employees to perform their job duties in an unsafe manner or without the necessary protective equipment.
 However, it happens more than you would think, and when employers encourage these unsafe work environments, employees inevitably suffer a variety of injuries ranging from back issues to broken bones, and sometimes, these workplace accidents are even fatal.

 The Hartley Law Firm makes it a point to send employers the message that it is not acceptable to expose their employees to unnecessary dangers.
-As a Dallas workplace injury attorneys, we can help when it comes to injury cases in the workplace.
+As Dallas work accident lawyers, we can help when it comes to injured workers cases from the workplace.

 An Employer’s Duty to Workers